ShayanTalaei/SPRINT/README.md

 $ pip install -r requirements.txt
 ```

+If you want to use FlashInfer backend with vLLM, please refer to this guide: https://github.com/flashinfer-ai/flashinfer

 ## Directory Structure

 - `src`: Source code for the data curation pipeline and SPRINT inference